Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Inviscid linear analysis

-Some examples of spurious eigenmodes are exhibited in figure \ref{fig:inviscid_spurious}.
-We identify these eigenmodes as ``spurious'' because (1) unlike the eigenmodes in figure \ref{fig:inviscid_discrete} and figure \ref{fig:inviscid_critical}, there is no choice of phase that makes their radial components real for all $r$, and because (2) we know that their eigenvalues should be purely imaginary when $q$ is sufficiently large, and they are not.
-However, these eigenmodes appear to be physically feasible and exhibit no other properties that distinguish them from the inviscid eigenmodes with critical-layer singularities in the continuous part of the spectrum shown in figure \ref{fig:inviscid_critical}.
-We remark that they are considered ``spurious'' not because they possess non-physical features in the spatial structures (e.g., irregularly fast oscillations).
-Here we follow the conventional naming that uses the term ``spurious" \citep[see][]{Mayer1992, Heaton2007}.
-Nonetheless, we believe that it would be more accurate to regard the numerical eigenmodes exemplified in figure \ref{fig:inviscid_spurious} as ``under-resolved" eigenmodes of the continuous part of the spectrum.
-This is because adjustment of the numerical parameters makes these eigenmodes numerically resolved such that neither of the two properties of ``spurious'' eigenmodes (which we listed above) apply.
+Some examples of under-resolved eigenmodes are shown in figure~\ref{fig:inviscid_spurious}.
+These eigenmodes are qualitatively incorrect because (1) unlike the eigenmodes in figure~\ref{fig:inviscid_discrete} and figure~\ref{fig:inviscid_critical}, there is no choice of phase that makes their radial components real for all $r$, and more importantly, because (2) we know that their eigenvalues should be purely imaginary when $q$ is sufficiently large, and they are not.
+However, these eigenmodes appear to exhibit no other distinguishing properties, except for the two properties listed above, from the inviscid critical-layer eigenmodes in figure~\ref{fig:inviscid_critical}.
+It should be noted that they have been called ``\textit{spurious}'' in previous numerical studies \citep[see][]{Mayer1992, Heaton2007}, of which the usage was similar to our clarification given in \S \ref{sec:prelim}.
+However, instead of following convention, we propose naming these numerical eigenmodes ``\textit{under-resolved}'' eigenmodes of the continuous part of the inviscid spectrum.
+In this way, we put more emphasis on the fact that adjusting the numerical parameters can ``correct'' these eigenmodes so that neither of the two key properties listed above applies.

-Looking over the spatial structure of the spurious eigenmodes, we can detect sudden changes in the slopes at the critical-layer singularity point at $r = r_c$, where the value of $r_c$ is obtained by putting the imaginary part of either of the eigenvalues $\Imag(\sigma_s)$ to $\varsigma$ in \eqref{critpoint}.
-The break in slope confirms that the spurious eigenmodes originate from $\sigma_c^{0}$ and indicates they are deprived of their neutrally stable property due to numerical errors at the critical-layer singularity.
-The numerical errors in the spurious eigenmodes are likely to remain significant for any finite $M$, because they are due to the inability of a truncated series to represent the singularity.
-The numerical error is responsible for shifting an eigenvalue in $\sigma_c^{0}$ slightly off the imaginary axis.
+By examining the spatial structure of the under-resolved eigenmodes, we can detect sudden changes in slope at the critical-layer singularity point at $r = r_c$.
+The value of $r_c$ is obtained by setting the imaginary part of either of the eigenvalues $\Imag(\sigma_s)$ to $\sigma_c$ in \eqref{sigma_r_c_qvort}.
+The break in slope confirms that the under-resolved eigenmodes originate from $\sigma_c^{0}$ and indicates that they have lost their neutrally stable property due to numerical errors at the critical-layer singularity.